 Millet Export from India:

-The demand for millets is increasing, not only in the domestic market but also in the international markets.
+The demand for millet is increasing, not only in the domestic market but also in the international markets.
 As we know the demand for healthy food has increased during the current pandemic in India and globally.
-We can say that COVID-19 has given opportunities to promote millets and millet-based products.
+We can say that COVID-19 has given opportunities to promote millet and millet-based products.

 It has been reported that there is an increase of 11.6% growth in the export of millets, 79,459 metric tonnes against 71,203 MT in the same period last year.
 We can say, Millet Export from India is creating Opportunities.

-Today, we will be talking about the Millets, their types grown in India, the Status of Millets in India, Major importing countries, Support of Organisation in millet export, Initiatives of APEDA, Basic Requirement for Millet Export, Major intervention required in Millet Export from India, Some points for Millet Entrepreneurs looking for export and finally some success stories and some tools that will help you in understanding the millet business better.
+Today, we will be talking about Millets, their types grown in India, the Status of Millets in India, Major importing countries, Support of Organisations in millet export, Initiatives of APEDA, Basic Requirements for Millet Export, Major interventions required in Millet Export from India, Some points for Millet Entrepreneurs looking for export and finally some success stories and some tools that will help you in understanding the millet business better.

 Millets and Types of Millets grown in India: